 If your team does its homework and develops a useful and usable product, people will more likely want to use it.
 From a business perspective, this contributes to:

-On the other hand, if you don’t have a user story map, there’s a lack of solid info about your users – you’re risking making false assumptions.
+On the other hand, without a user story map, you lack solid information about your users and risk making false assumptions.

 How Do You Create a User Story Map?